bniedzie/lintly-flake8-github-action/README.md

           failIf: new
           # Additional arguments to pass to flake8, default "." (current directory)
           args: "--ignore=E121,E123 ."
+          # Additional arguments to pass to lintly, default empty.
+          lintlyargs: "--no-request-changes"
 ```

 Now each PR created will be linted with Flake8.
 If there are any violations then Lintly will comment on the PR using the `github-actions` bot user.